 Science Week

 Every year we hold a Science week which is launched by an assembly or wow experience.
+Each year there is a theme to follow.
 Throughout this week pupils carry out experiments and investigations within class.
-Pupils also have the opportunity to visit local secondary schools to take part in Science sessions.

 Magical Maths